 Finding out about mental health services for teenagers

 Different mental health services for teenagers might offer different mental health treatments or therapies.

 When you and your child start exploring services and the programs they offer, it helps to ask as many questions as you can.
-Let the questions pour out – there’s no question that’s not worth asking.
-Ask how the service can help you, what you can get from the service and when you can expect to get the help your child needs.
+For example, ask how the service can help you, what you can get from the service and when you can expect to get the help your child needs.

-It’s a good idea to write down questions as you think of them.
-Otherwise the important ones might slip away.
+It’s a good idea to write down questions as you think of them so you don't forget them.

 - What kind of therapy or treatment will my child get – inpatient or outpatient hospital care, home visits, clinical therapy sessions or group programs?

 - Where will the treatment be provided – in private rooms, in the hospital, at a clinic, at a community centre or at school?
 Are video conferences an option?
 Is telephone counselling an option?

 - How long are the sessions, and how often will you see my child?

 - Is there a cost involved, and are there any subsidies available?

 You might also want to ask about whether services base their approach on sound scientific evidence.
 If you’re not sure about this, you can check what services tell you with your GP.